SwiftERM Hyper-personalisation for ecommerce email marketing

 But if you say the word “personalisation” to your email service provider (ESP) then within a few sentences you will see the word segmentation.
 This is because they don’t have the technology to compete, and would wish to gaslight you.

-But there are solutions, purely using predictive personalisation analytics such as SwiftERM, a Microsoft Partner company, which delivers permanently unique and personal product selections for each individual consumer, based on that individual’s buying history and impressions, and exclude what anyone else does.
-It is one thing to personalise a web page for their viewing pleasure, but too late if the consumer has already been approached and more critically bought the product, that it was known they were in the market for, elsewhere because someone else go to them first.
+But there are solutions, purely using predictive personalisation analytics such as SwiftERM, a Microsoft Partner company, which delivers permanently unique and personal product selections for each consumer, based on that individual’s buying history and impressions, and excludes what anyone else does.
+It is one thing to personalise a web page for their viewing pleasure, but too late if the consumer has already been approached and more critically bought the product, that it was known they were in the market for, elsewhere because someone else goes to them first.

 Evidence